 Canada passport renewal is a simpler process than getting a passport for the first time, especially if your old passport is still valid or recently expired.
 Make sure to provide the correct passport and travel information on your application form.

-The fees for a Canadian passport vary based on the passport type and passport services.
-You can’t pay online for a passport book.
-You must apply in person or by mail.
-You can expect to pay additional fees if your passport is lost, stolen, or you get urgent or express service.
+The fees for a Canadian passport vary based on the passport type and passport services, such as $160 for a 10-year adult passport or $120 for a 5-year passport.
+You can pay online for certain passport applications, and you can expect to pay additional fees if your passport is lost, stolen, or if you get urgent or express service.

-Standard processing is the cheapest option but it takes the longest time.
-Expedited passport services, like urgent pickup, can speed up the process but cost more.
+Standard pickup is the cheapest option at $20, but it takes the longest time.
+Expedited passport services, like urgent pickup at $110, can speed up the process but cost more.
 You can choose an express service or find a local office that processes passports faster.

 Travel documents get urgent processing for different reasons, such as medical emergencies, last-minute business trips, and lost, stolen, or damaged passports.
 Find a service location